pingpong-labs/widget/README.md

 **Make A Costum Presenter**

 You can create your own presenter class.
-For example this is zurb menu presenter.
 Make sure your presenter is extends to `Pingpong\Menus\Presenters\Presenter`, that class is also `implements` to 'Pingpong\Menus\Presenters\PresenterInterface'.
+For example this is zurb topbar presenter.

 ```php